nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 The first one is grouping warning messages from the same category.
 We know some warnings can be verbose and clutter the console, making the user **not** pay attention to those.
 So we are going to identify those messages and group them, while trying to find a way for the user to be notified.

-The second one is to revive the old-trusty Firebox Editor mode.
+The second one is to revive the old-trusty Firebug Editor mode.
 Basically, we want the console input to feel more like a playground, with more room to play with it.
 The editor will probably be on the left side on the screen, with the output on the right, and won't clear on execution so one can quickly iterate writing a code snippet.

 There's also other ideas floating around, like how to ease the communication with other tools (and more specifically the debugger), but nothing clear yet.